Tapping Out (song)

 "Tapping Out" is a song by American metalcore band Issues, released for digital download and streaming as the lead single from their third studio album, Beautiful Oblivion, on May 3, 2019, on Rise Records.
-It is the group's first song to be released since the departure of vocalist Michael Bohn, as well as the second to feature vocals from AJ Rebello, the first being their previous single "Blue Wall".
+It is the group's first song to be released since the departure of vocalist Michael Bohn, as well as the second to feature vocals from AJ Rebollo, the first being their previous single "Blue Wall".